Nokia Lumia 520: Hardware

 The Lumia 520 comes in a slate shape with 4-inch SuperSensitive touchscreen.
 The viewing angles are slightly reduced compared to other phones in the Lumia line.
 The Lumia 520 shares the same screen resolution of 800x480 as the more expensive Lumia 620, 720 and 820, and actually has a higher pixel density than the 720.
 The touchscreen is designed to be sensitive enough that one can use it while wearing gloves or with fingernails.

 Aside from the screen, the front of the phone contains the Windows Phone 8 standard Back, Start and Search buttons, along with a speaker.
 The back houses a sole 5 MP camera sensor with autofocus and two-stage capture, but no LED.
 The sides of the phone also have standard Windows Phone features, as required by Microsoft – volume keys, camera key, power/lock key, 3.5 mm headphone jack and micro-USB connector, which is also used for charging purposes.
 The phone does not have a front-facing camera or a digital compass.
 The Lumia 520 ships with 8 GB (8 × 230 bytes) of internal storage with about 3 GB of the storage taken up by the operating system.

 The Lumia 520 has a 1430 mAh battery, which is larger than the 1300 mAh battery in the Lumia 620.
 The 520 is also slimmer and lighter than the 620, but at the same time longer and wider due to its bigger screen.
 To reduce the production costs, the 520 lacks Nokia ClearBlack display, a front-facing camera, NFC, camera flash and a compass.

 Nokia Lumia 525

 The Nokia Lumia 525 launched as the successor to the Nokia Lumia 520 with nearly the same specifications and appearance.
 The Lumia 525 doubles the RAM from 512 MB to 1 GB, therefore making it compatible with more demanding games and apps.
 The back shell is also now glossy instead of matte.
 It is offered in black, white, orange, and yellow colors which can be swapped via removable shells.

 This phone was first launched in Singapore on December 14, 2013, followed by an India launch in the first week of January 2014.

+A special variant of the Nokia Lumia 525, dubbed Nokia Lumia 526, was released in January 2014 as an exclusive partnership with China Mobile.
+The hardware is otherwise identical to the Nokia Lumia 525.